haninsamra21-glitch/students_depression_project/README.md

 # students_depression_project
-Machine Learning project analyzing student depression factors using data-driven techniques to identify patterns and predict depression risk based on academic, social, and lifestyle indicators.
+This Machine Learning project focuses on analyzing student depression using a dataset that includes academic performance, lifestyle habits, and social factors.
+The goal is to identify key patterns and build predictive models to detect potential depression risks among students.
+The project involves data preprocessing, exploratory data analysis, and model building using Python.